adtzlr/felupe/docs/index.rst

       :link: felupe-api
       :link-type: ref

       The reference guide contains a detailed description of the FElupe API.
 It describes how the methods work and which parameters can be used.
-Requires you to have an understanding of the key concepts.
+Requires an understanding of the key concepts.

 .. grid::